Wondering Why Destination Weddings?

 So many reasons.
-Honestly I knew I wanted to have a destination wedding even before I attended my first destination wedding in 2012.
-My fiance on the other hand needed a bit more convincing.
-Everyone who knows us knows that it was all me pushing for it.
-I honestly think sometimes men get drawn into what the wedding industry is selling us even more than women!
+Honestly I always knew I wanted to have a destination wedding.
+Even before I attended my first destination wedding in 2012 (although that really convinced me!).
+My fiance needed a bit more convincing.
+Everyone who knows us knows that it was me pushing for it.
+I think sometimes men get drawn into what the wedding industry is selling us even more than women!
 Of course this makes sense because (some!) men only see “average” weddings and don’t spend hours on pinterest searching “budget wedding” or “wedding under 5K” .
-It;s not just me right?
+It’s not just me right?
 I was determined.

 Perks of choosing a Destination Wedding over the Traditional Wedding you originally wanted:

-(or reasons to give your fiance for having the Destination Wedding you have always wanted)
+(or reasons to give your fiance for Why Destination Weddings are the BEST)

 Thinking about a Destination Wedding?
 Your VERY FIRST step should be downloading my FREE 9 Step Guide for Canadians Planning Destination Weddings here .